rzinak/oblivion/README.md

 @OblivionPrototype: to create a prototype bean

+@OblivionPreInitialization: marks a method to be executed before the bean is fully initialized, it's ran even before field initializations

+@OblivionPostConstruct: marks a method to be executed immediately after its dependencies are injected. good for basic setup that depend on injected dependencies

-@OblivionPostConstruct: marks a method to be executed after the bean is fully constructed
+@OblivionPostInitialization: marks a method to be executed after the bean is fully initialized. good for advanced setups that require the bean to be fully ready, like starting a background thread for example.

 @OblivionPreDestroy: marks a method to be executed before the bean is destroyed